qmk/qmk_firmware/keyboards/bbrfkr/dynamis/readme.md

 * Keyboard Maintainer: [bbrfkr](https://github.com/bbrfkr/)
 * Hardware Supported: dynamis PCBs
 * Hardware Availability: http://github.com/bbrfkr/keyboards

+## bootloader

+Enter the bootloader in 2 ways:

+* **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
+* **Keycode in layout**: Press the key mapped to `RESET` if it is available

+## build and flash firmware

 Make example for this keyboard (after setting up your build environment):